-A Packet Traffic Arbiter (PTA), connected to the CH logic function, facilitates the mitigation of various interference scenarios through a highly-programmable fabric.
-CH enables flexible output signals that support interface configurations like 3-wire and 4-wire.
+A Packet Traffic Arbitration (PTA) module, connected to the CH logic function, facilitates the mitigation of various interference scenarios through a highly-programmable fabric.
+The coexistence hardware enables flexible output signals that support interface configurations like 3-wire and 4-wire.
 The primary schemes supported are:

-- Shared antenna mode The PTA makes priority decisions, controls the external SR/Wi-Fi switch, and grants external SR device TX/RX requests.
-Only one radio interface (SR or Wi-Fi) is connected to the antenna at any point of time. - Separate antenna mode The PTA makes priority decisions and grants external SR device TX/RX requests.
-Both radio interfaces are permanently connected to the antennas.
+- Shared Antenna mode The PTA makes priority decisions, controls the switch between Bluetooth LE/IEEE 802.15.4 and Wi-Fi.
+The PTA also grants TX/RX requests from the Bluetooth LE/IEEE 802.15.4 device.
+Only one interface, either Bluetooth LE/IEEE 802.15.4 or or Wi-Fi is connected to the antenna at any time. - Separate Antenna mode The PTA makes priority decisions, granting TX/RX requests from Bluetooth LE/IEEE 802.15.4.
+Each interface is permanently connected to its own antenna.

-The following diagram shows the CH architecture including details about the PTA control lines.
+The following figure shows the architecture of the coexistence hardware with details about the PTA control lines.

-Figure 7: CH architecture
+Figure 13: Coexistence hardware architecture

-Signal name 1/0 Mandatory/ Optional SR Signal (3- wire/4-wire) Description COEX_REQ X_REQ Input Ma wire SR_REQUEST SR device requesting a TX/RX transaction COEX_STATUS0 Input Mandatory for 3- wire and 4-wire SR_STATUS Indicates if the SR transaction is TX or RX.
-If the SR device supports a Priority signal, Priority is muxed with TX/RX on this signal based on the timing diagrams.
-COEX_GRANT Output Mandatory for 3- wire and 4-wire SR_GRANT Indicates that the SR device is granted access for this transaction.
-COEX_STATUS1/ SW_CTRL1 Input/ Output Optional for 3-wire SR_PTI/ RF_SW_CTRL1 In 4-wire mode, this carries the SR 1 bit priority signal.
-In 3-wire shared antenna mode, this can be optionally used as antenna switch control.
-SW_CTRL0 Output Mandatory for 3- wire and 4-wire shared antenna mode.
-Optional otherwise RF_SW_CTRL0 Used for antenna switch control in shared antenna mode.
+Signal name 1/0 Requirement Bluetooth LE/ IEEE 802.15.4 signal (3-wire/4- wire) Description COEX_REQ Input Mandatory for 3- wire and 4-wire SR_REQUEST Bluetooth LE/IEEE 802.15.4 device requesting a TX/ RX transaction COEX_STATUSO Input Mandatory for 3- wire and 4-wire SR_STATUS Indicates if the Bluetooth LE/ IEEE 802.15.4 transaction is TX or RX.
+If the device supports a Priority signal, Priority is muxed with TX/RX on this signal based on the timing diagrams.
+COEX_GRANT Output Mandatory for 3- wire and 4-wire SR_GRANT Indicates that the Bluetooth LE/IEEE 802.15.4 device is granted access for this transaction.
+COEX_STATUS1/ SW_CTRL1 Input/ Output Optional for 3-wire SR_PTI/ RF_SW_CTRL1 In 4-wire mode, this carries the Bluetooth LE/ IEEE 802.15.4 1 bit priority signal.
+In 3-wire Shared Antenna mode, this can be optionally used as a second antenna switch control signal.
+SW_CTRL0 Output Mandatory for 3- wire and 4-wire Shared Antenna mode.
+Optional otherwise RF_SW_CTRL0 Used for antenna switch control in Shared Antenna mode.

-Table 4: CH signals
+Table 6: Coexistence hardware signals